bps-github7/Class_Generator/README.md

 classes: <class Identifiers> : <atributes for an individual class (delimted by , and grouped by /)> : <methods for an individual class (delimted by , and grouped by /)>

+careful because your syntax for identifying tokens (in this doc) just narrowly collides with how the packaging structure inline spec looks and works.